UC-Davis-molecular-computing/scadnano/README.md

   Technically these operations are unnecessary, but they give a fast way to create large designs.
 In nick mode, clicking on a bound substrand will split it into two at that position.
 Ligate mode does the reverse operation: if two bound substrands point in the same direction and have abutting 5'/3' ends, then clicking on either will join them into a single strand.
 A common way to create a large design quickly is to use pencil mode to create exactly two strands on each helix at the same horizontal offsets, one pointing forward (i.e,. its 5' end is on the left and its 3' end is on the right) and the other pointing in reverse.
 Then use select mode to drag them to be longer.
 Then use nick mode to add nicks and pencil mode to add crossovers.

 * **(i)nsertion / (d)eletion:**
   These have the same meaning as in cadnano.
   They are a visual trick used to allow bound substrands to appear to be one length in the main view of scadnano, while actually having a different length.
   Normally, each offset (small white square outlined in gray on a helix) represents a single base.
   Clicking on a bound substrand in insertion/deletion mode adds an insertion/deletion at that offset.
   Clicking an existing insertion/deletion removes it.
-(Note that this requires clicking in the small square where the bound substrand is drawn; clicking on an insertion outside of that position allows one to change its length.)
+  (Note that this requires clicking in the small square where the bound substrand is drawn; clicking on an insertion outside of that square allows one to change its length.)
   If a deletion appears at that position, then it does not correspond to any DNA base.
   If an insertion appears at that position, it has a *length*, which is a positive integer, and the number of bases represented by that position is actually *length*+1.
   In other words *length* is the number of *extra* bases at that position in addition to the one that was already there (so insertions always represent 2 or more bases).

-  Currently, if one offset on a helix has two bound substrands (going in opposite directions), then either both have an insertion/deletion at that offset, or neither does.
+  Currently, if one offset on a helix has two bound substrands (going in opposite directions), then adding/removing an insertion/deletion at that offset adds/removes on both boudn substrands.
   The Python scripting library lets one specify insertions/deletions on one bound substrand but not the other, but this is currently [unsupported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/90) in the web interface to create such a solitary deletion/insertion directly.
   (If necessary, one hack is to move one substrand out of the way, add the deletion/insertion to the other, and then move the first back.)

 * **(b)ackbone:**
   This shows information in the side view about the rotation of the helix when the pointer is over an offset of that helix in the main view, or of two helices when the pointer is over a crossover joining those two helices.
   (It doesn't actually enable any edits, but it *disables* other edits for technical reasons related detecting click events.)
   Each helix has a notion of a rotation angle where the phosphate backbone of each of its two bound substrands are pointing.
   The purpose of this feature is to help place crossovers between helices at points where the backbone of the strand being connected by the crossover is minimally strained.